Back to Blog

 • By recognizing and addressing the biases embedded within statutes and court processes, we can pave the way for a more inclusive and fair legal framework that upholds the principles of equality and justice.

-Gaps and Biases in the Statutory Law
+Gaps and Gender Biases in the Statutory Law

 In a nation that prides itself on its commitment to justice, equality, and fairness, a disheartening reality persists.
 From the hallowed halls of justice to the intricate web of statutes, gender inequality lurks, casting a shadow on the realization of fundamental rights for all.
 In this article, we shall explore the gender biases that are woven into the very fabric of the Indian Legal system, that are yet often overlooked.